Bromgard/rcblack/Gisla_saga/Gisla_30.md

 12 __Str.
 26__.
 Prose word order: Hingat skalt of deyja meþ fullo, fleinþolla falheyjaþr, kvaþ hringa Hildr at óþar gilde; þá mont, ormláþs Ullr, ráþa fyrir fée þvísa ok ísungs Ilme; þat hagar okr til auþar.

-"Here, warrior, you will certainly come to your death, said the woman to the poet; then thou shall, generous man, command over this wealth and the woman herself; that will be good luck for both of us."
+"Here, warrior, you will certainly come to your death, said the woman to the poet; then you shall, generous man, command over this wealth and the woman herself; that will be good luck for both of us."

 * _of_, is used by K. Gíslason (Njála II, 138--39).
 * _fleinþolla_ (see also K. Gísl.) _fallheyjaþr_, "one who causes the fall of trees, or pillars of the spears," a warrior, Gísli.